deeptika/ftp-server-client/README.md

 6. Exit the client program using the command: exit <server_port_number>

 Todo:
-1. Move test files to a separate module
-2. Clear all warnings
+1. Clear all warnings
-3. Test with a big file
-4. Final README
+2. Final README